bungle/lua-resty-session/README.md

 with `opts` argument, but be aware that many of these will only have effect if the session is a fresh session (i.e. not loaded from user supplied cookie).
 This function does also manage session cookie renewing configured with `$session_cookie_renew`.
-E.g. it will send a new cookie with a new expiration time if the following is met `session.expires - now < session.cookie.renew`.
+E.g. it will send a new cookie with a new expiration time if the following is met `session.expires - now < session.cookie.renew or session.expires > now + session.cookie.lifetime`.
 The second `boolean` return argument will be `true` if the user client send a valid cookie (meaning that session was already started on some earlier request), and `false` if the new session was created (either because user client didn't send a cookie or that the cookie was not a valid one).
+On error this will return nil and error message.

 ```lua
 local session = require "resty.session".start()